Dev26x/altschoolcloud-assignments/homework3/cloud-assignment3.md

 ### Tasks:

-I defined my tasks using ansible modules such as apt, yum, service and copy. my playbook first updated the package repositories on my slave machines (ubuntu & CentOS), then it installed apache on them.
+I defined my tasks using ansible modules such as apt, yum, service and copy.
+My playbook first updated the package repositories on my slave machines (ubuntu & CentOS), then it installed apache on them.
 After that was done, the playbook enabled apache on the slave machines.
 This was followed by copying the web files from my master machine to the `var/www/html` directory on the slave machines.
 On completion, it is set to notify my handler to restart the apache service on the slave machines.
 [I used the when conditional statement to ensure that the right package was installed on the right machine, and also referenced variables from my vars role.]

 ![playbook tasks](altschl-hw3-images/tasks.png)

 ### Handlers:

-My handlers basicly restarted the apache service on the slave machines after receiving a notifications upon completion of my copy task.
+My handlers basicly restarted the apache service on the slave machines after receiving a notification upon completion of my copy task.

 ![playbook handlers](altschl-hw3-images/handlers.png)